harrisonhoward/PasswordManager/README.md

 Be able to create as many accounts you please.
 With added Confirm Password protection.

 **Account Management**\
-Change your password, delete your account and delete all your passwords
+Change your password, delete your account and delete all your passwords.
+Request the password when editing or creating passwords.

 **Admin Access**\
 First account created is automatically an admin.
 Be able to manage user accounts and edit user admin access